-As a professional services firm, our supply chain largely consists of products and services that support our delivery of professional legal services to our clients.
+As a professional services firm, our supply chain largely consists of products and services which support our delivery of professional legal services to our clients.

-An analysis of our spend data for our Australian offices, with almost 550 separate supplier entities, was conducted in conjunction with a third party technology provider.
-It identified that over 27 percent of our direct suppliers are Australian-based, with other suppliers based in China, India, Vietnam, Indonesia, Singapore, and Hong Kong.
-From our data, we were able to track the first ten tiers of our supply chain.
+An analysis of our spend data for our Australian offices, with almost 649 separate supplier entities, was conducted in conjunction with a third party technology provider.
+It identified that over 99% of our direct suppliers are Australian-based, with other suppliers based in the United States, Singapore, the United Kingdom, China, and Hong Kong.
+From our data, we were able to track the first ten Tiers of our supply chain.